boetiusj/hugo/content/pages/office-painting-experts.md

 Some goofs are easy - wrong color, for example, is really no big deal.
 Or the alarm goes off - we'll contact the right people and take care of it.
 Other glitches (like paint drips or \[gulp\] spills) are more of a challenge.
 But we'll address it head-on and remedy the situation in a timely manner.

-Because clear communication is so critical we make sure that the same language in your original Proposal is copied directly to our internal Scope of Work.
+Because clear communication is so critical we make sure that the same language in your original Proposal Scope of Work is copied directly to our internal Scope.
 That way, everybody is dealing with exactly the same information and we all have the same expectations.

 ### What About Critical Electronics

-Most businesses depend on their electronic infrastructure and simply can't afford to have routine painting interfere.
-We'll never move or unplug computers or servers and we encourage office staff to move monitors and other non-critical equipment.

 Plugged-in electronics remain plugged in - we'll leave the electrical cover plate in place and cut paint around it.
 That means there's no electrical interruption and your data is safe.
 Network boxes are completely covered and not painted at all; monitor brackets are usually cut around but can be removed for painting and reinstalled after.